syncfusion-content/wpf-docs/wpf/QTP/Installation-and-Deployment.md

 ### Grid samples- {installed location of the product}\ WPF\QTPSamples \

-> Note: By default, the installed location of the product corresponds to- <Drive>:\Program Files\Syncfusion\Essential QTP \<version number>\
+N> By default, the installed location of the product corresponds to- <Drive>:\Program Files\Syncfusion\Essential QTP \<version number>\

 The executable files for the samples are available in the following location:

 ### {Installed location of the product}\ WPF\QTPSamples\bin

-> Note: There is no sample browser available to run the samples for Essential QuickTest Professional.
+N> There is no sample browser available to run the samples for Essential QuickTest Professional.
 You have to manually run the exe from the above-mentioned location._

 ### Source Code Location